sonatype/nexus-perf/README.md

 Scenarios are defined using xml files in the scenarios directory.
 Use existing scenarios as an example or review the code.

+Scenarios are hard-coded to target specific repositories.
+You may need to configure your test instance of Nexus appropiately for your chosen scenario.

 ### Adding Scenario Data

-CSV and standard NCSA log files ( tar/gzipped ) can be parsed to simulate actual requests.
+Data files are parsed to produce a stream of URLs that are then consumed by the scenario.
+CSV and standard NCSA log files (tar/gzipped) can be parsed to simulate actual requests.

 ### Configuring your Nexus Under Test